garrandall/popular-music-data/tracks/feels-good--don-t-worry-bout-a-thing--naughty-by-nature-3lw.md

 Wanna stop hurtin better let bygones be bygones Sliiiide left, sliiiiide right
 Dance ya spine out, wind let me find out
-Ooh-ah Ooh-ah, outdoor with indo'
+Oh-ah Oh-ah, outdoor with indo'
 Aiyyy-yo!
 Drop the keys out the window
 We got the wally with my yardies we partyin
 Cause, after the party its the after-party and..

 Feels good, feels good, baby clap your hands (Hey, Hey) Feels good, feels good, baby clap your hands